 Research shows the concept of social license depends on stakeholders’ perceptions of the project—first the project must be viewed as legitimate in order for it to have credibility.
 A company must therefore understand a group or community’s social, cultural and legal norms before engaging them.
 Having this understanding legitimizes and lends credibility to the process, as does sharing clear and accurate information under an established communications framework.

-- Acceptance: stakeholders accept the project, but this is viewed as a lower level of social license.
+- Acceptance: stakeholders accept the project.
+This is viewed as a primary level of social license.

 - Approval: this is a higher level of social license that carries more weight and is more desirable for all parties.

-- Part of social fabric: on rare occasions, projects transcend mere acceptance and approval, and become part of a community’s collective identity.
+- Becoming part of the social fabric: this occurs when projects transcend acceptance and approval, and become part of a community’s collective identity.

-Some pitfalls that can have an impact on your company’s ability to gain a social license to operate are:
+Some pitfalls that can have an impact on your project’s ability to achieve social license to operate are:

 - Failing to engage a community early enough in the process.